FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/installation_without_tars.md

 ##### 3.3.1.1. tars.conf

-the server - side monitoring information of the internal tars module of the service.
+the server - side monitoring information of the internal tars module of the service

 ###### 3.3.1.1.1 RPC Service